• Skip to main content

 What is Red Velvet Cake?

-It is believed the first red velvet cakes were made with a natural cocoa powder.
-When this type of cocoa was mixed with acidic ingredients in the recipe, it created a chemical reaction causing the beautiful red color—hence the name “Red Velvet.”
+It is believed that the first red velvet cakes were made with a natural cocoa powder, unlike the processed cocoa used today.
+When this natural type of cocoa was mixed with acidic ingredients in the recipe, it created a chemical reaction causing the beautiful red color—hence the name “Red Velvet.”

 This luxury cake is typically frosted with ermine frosting or cream cheese frosting.
 My Grandma’s Old Fashioned Red Velvet Cake Recipe has always been frosted with ermine icing, which is a light and fluffy buttercream made with a cooked milk and flour mixture.
 It is less sweet than a typical buttercream or cream cheese icing.